AndersNS/dotfiles/README.md

 `dotfiles checkout`

-> If you already have some files you'll get an error message.
+> If you already have some of the files you'll get an error.
 Delete them or something.

-## Usage
+## Alias Usage
 ```
 dotfiles status
 dotfiles add .vimrc